ValleyJin/gemston_fantasy/01_gemston/01_(EN)maria.md

 The curtains fluttered in the wind, revealing a strange smile on mom’s face illuminated by the moonlight.<br>

-"It's late, but you should go to your grandmother's."<br>
+"I know it's late, but you should go to your grandmother's."<br>

 Grandma lives alone in a cabin just up the hill next to them.
 Knowing what Maria might say next, mom added.<br>